 Where can I get further information regarding private lessons?

-Contact the POCO Skating Club Director of Skating, Shanelle Horobec, at for more information.
+Contact the POCO Skating Club Director of Skating, Shanelle Horobec, at firstname.lastname@example.org for more information.

-Can I drop my child off for classes and leave the arena?
+Can I drop my child off for skating lessons and leave the arena?

 No. A parent or other responsible adult must be available at the rink during the sessions in case of an emergency.

-Can I stand on the ice with my child if he/she is uncomfortable?
+Can I stand on the ice with my child if they are uncomfortable?

-No. For insurance purposes, only Skate Canada registered members are allowed on the ice.
+No. For insurance purposes, no one is allowed to stand on the ice without wearing skates, and only Skate Canada registered members are allowed on the ice.

-My skater will need to be absent from one of her classes?
-Can she attend another class to make up for the missed class?
+My skater will need to be absent from one of their skating lessons?
+Can my child attend another session to make up for the missed class?

 Members are assigned to specific groups on the day for which they are registered and cannot attend a class on another day unless they make a permanent move to that class (which is only possible if there are spaces available).